How Online High School Can Help Struggling Teens

 Considering these findings were for adult professionals, just imagine how constant distractions at school can affect a teen.
 From noisy peers to social anxieties, as well as a host of other distractions, there is a constant barrage of stimuli that can distract your teen’s still-developing brain.
 You can expect his or her stress, frustration, and mental workload at school to be significantly affected by these external factors.

 The Center on Instruction / National High School Center has cited studies that indicate “up to 50 percent of the school day is spent on non-instructional activities.”
 In New Mexico, it’s been concluded that 62 out of 192 school days were lost due to “off-task” factors such as nonteaching duties, assessment prep, and teacher absences.
-Fortunately, a virtual high school can significantly reduce distractions and offer more on-task time to its students.
+Fortunately, online high school can significantly reduce distractions and offer more on-task time to its students.

 For those students struggling with boredom due to a lack of challenge, Connections Academy gives the opportunity of a wider choice of Advanced Placement (APⓇ) and honors courses.
 Likewise, Career Technical Education (CTE) courses enable students to explore and prepare for a chosen career field.
 With all of these choices, students can stay busy, work on college prep, and find their niche, all while catapulting themselves into their futures.